 When final approval of the Notice of Completion is received, the Master Association will refund the balance of any deposit to the homeowner.

-12

-GPN | DESIGN GUIDELINES

-Section II: Review and Approval Process

 The DRC's review of plans and specifications only extends to confirming that the plans and specifications comply with the requirements of the Master Declaration and these Design Guidelines.
 By approving plans and specifications, neither the Master Association or its Board of Directors, nor the members of the DRC or its designated consultants assume any liability or responsibility for the architectural or engineering design, any defect in structural safety or noncompliance with any law, ordinance, regulation, or code.

 Construction must not unreasonably disturb neighbors.
 The use of a neighbor's yard for construction access is not permitted unless the neighbor has given written consent that must include a description of the access area.
 The use of property owned and/or maintained by the Master Association for construction access requires a Right of Entry letter as provided above.